sarsamurmu/estree-toolkit/README.md

 ### Utilities
 There are several static utilities which you can use.
 For now there's two utility
 - `evaluate`\
   Evaluates the given path.
-For now it only supports evaluation of logical and binary operations.
+For now it only supports evaluation of logical, binary and unary operations.
   ```js
   const { utils: u } = require('estree-toolkit');
   // We are using `meriyah` but you can use any parser (like `acorn`)